Hanging Rock, Virginia: Markers

 There are several markers at the site commemorating the battle.
 One was placed there in 1932 by the United Daughters of the Confederacy.
 Another one commemorates the battle and was placed there by the Virginia Civil War Trails.
 Another marker, "Two Future Presidents In Wartime Retreat: Hanging Rock Battlefield Trail" commemorates two future presidents, William McKinley and Rutherford B. Hayes, who were present at the conflict.

 Another marker described the attack, and was erected in 1999 by County of Roanoke, the City of Salem, and the Hanging Rock Battlefield and Railway Preservation Foundation.

 The United Daughters of the Confederacy also placed a marker commemorating the 100th anniversary of the battle.
 "100th Anniversary of Hanging Rock."
 The inscription reads: "Commemorating the 100th Anniversary of the Skirmish at Hanging Rock, June 21, 1864.
 Erected by the William Watts Chapter, U. D. C. June 21, 1964."

+There is another marker nearby in the form of a standing soldier statue atop a granite pedestal, commemorating Lynchburg philanthropist and soldier, George Morgan Jones.
+The monument was commissioned after Jones' death by his widow.
+The inscription reads: "In honor of George Morgan Jones.
+Citizen - Soldier Philanthropist."
+Although Morgan is depicted in a general's uniform, he did not advance beyond the rank of private.